Prince12sam/Scorpion/INSTALL_PARROT_OS.md

 ### Common Questions

 **Q: Do I need root/sudo?**
 A: Most commands work without sudo.
-Only SYN scans (-sS) and OS detection (-O) need root.
+Only SYN scans (--syn) need root and Scapy.

 **Q: Can I test any website?**
 A: NO!
 Only test systems you own or have written permission to test.

 **Q: How do I update?**
-A: `cd Scorpion && git pull && npm install`
+A: `cd Scorpion && git pull && pip install -e tools/python_scorpion`

 **Q: Where are results saved?**
-A: Use `-o filename.json` to save results.
+A: Use `--output filename.json` to save results.
 Default: printed to console.

 ---